 Functions of the Ministry of Justice

-- To develop, organize and coordinate implementation of state policy in the following areas:
+- To develop, organize and coordinate policy in the following fields:

 - public registers;

-- industrial property, specific patents, trademarks, designs and topographies of semiconductor products;
+- industrial property, special patents, trade marks, designs and topographies of semiconductor products;